jackra1n/hslu-courses-skill-tree/README.md

 ![Preview](docs/imgs/preview.png)

-An interactive skill tree visualization for university courses.
-Track your progress through course prerequisites and unlock advanced courses as you complete the requirements.
+An interactive skill tree visualization tool for university courses.
+Track your progress through course prerequisites and see which courses become available as you complete the requirements.

 > **Disclaimer**: HSLU Courses Skill Tree is not supported by HSLU.
 It's a private initiative run by students.

 ## Features

 - **Visual Course Graph**: See all courses and their prerequisites in an interactive flow diagram
-- **Progress Tracking**: Mark courses as completed, which automatically unlocks dependent courses
+- **Progress Tracking**: Mark courses as completed, which automatically shows dependent courses as available
 - **Smart Status Indicators**:
   - **Completed** (green): Courses you've finished
   - **Available** (blue): Courses you can take now (prerequisites met)